-What happens: The procedure takes about 10 minutes.
+The biopsy takes about 10 minutes.
 You can get it done in your urologist's office.
 You will be awake for it.
-It typically isn't very painful.
+It usually doesn’t hurt much.

-In the most common type of biopsy, your doctor places an ultrasound probe that's about the width of a finger in your rectum.
-It gives off sound waves that bounce off your prostate and create a black and white image on a video screen.
+In the most common type of biopsy, your doctor places a device called an ultrasound probe in your rectum.
+It's about the width of a finger.
+It gives off sound waves that bounce off your prostate and create a black-and-white image on a video screen.
 A newer method uses an MRI scan to biopsy the prostate.

-With the picture of your prostate, your doctor inserts a thin, spring-loaded, hollow needle through the wall of your rectum into your prostate gland.
+With the picture of your prostate as a guide, your doctor inserts a thin, spring-loaded, hollow needle through the wall of your rectum and into your prostate gland.
 As your doctor removes the needle, they take out a tiny bit of prostate tissue.

-Because prostate cancer is rarely only in one area of the prostate, your doctor will take an average of 12 tissue samples from different parts of your prostate.
-They may take more samples of tissue if necessary.
+Because prostate cancer is rarely only in one area of the prostate, your doctor will take an average of 12 pieces of tissue, or samples, from different parts of your prostate.
+They may take more samples if they think they need to.